larisaturcu/node-weather-app-course/README.md

 - use a template engine to render dynamic pages for header and footer - hbs : a pluging for express from handlebars

 3. create http endpoints for the backend
+4. create form to allow the user to type in the location and fetch data from backend